 Whether you’re fresh out of school or thinking of leaving your current job, knowing how to prepare for an interview is a must.

-But don’t worry, just follow our top 10 tips on how to prepare for an interview and thank us later.
+Follow our top 10 tips on how to prepare for an interview – you can thank us later.

 Look after yourself